chadders404/iOS-Text-Input-Bug/README.md

 Text input logs multiple keypresses on iOS when there is no user input.

-I am really struggling to narrow down a consistent cause, but it seems to happen in these scenarios:
+I am struggling to narrow down a consistent cause, but it seems to happen in these scenarios:

 multiline={true}

-and/ or
+and/ or:

-maxLength={EQUAL_TO_VALUE}
+maxLength={VALUE_VARIABLE.length} <----- Bug does not occur when maxLength is a number or set by a different variable to the value variable.

 The bug can be triggered by autocorrecting/ autocompleting and can therefore be reduced by adding the following props: